hamax97/design-patterns-cpp/SOLID/Dependency_inversion/description.md

 # DEPENDENCY INVERSION PRINCIPLE

-It consists about two main aruments:
+It consists about two main arguments:
 1. High-level modules shouldn't depend on low-level modules.
 Both should depend on abstractions.
    That is, insted of depending on a concrete type you want to be as general as possible.
 You want to use an interface that provides the necessary